Living with and trying to do hip bursitis exercise can be a real pain in the butt!

 Repeat the circles each direction for 6-8 repetitions.

 Pilates Side Kicks are also a great way to strengthen the hip muscles and support the pelvis.

 These should also be done in a pain free range of motion to keep your hip bursitis at bay.

 Pad your hips as much as you need to

 when lying on your side to make the exercise more comfortable to do.

-    Also, side lying hip abduction work on the Reformer shown to the right is effective at strengthening these muscles that support the hip joint and a great way to do hip bursitis exercise to ward off the pain in the future.
+Also, side lying hip abduction work on the Reformer shown above is effective at strengthening these muscles that support the hip joint and a great way to do hip bursitis exercise to ward off the pain in the future.